Geography of Norway: North Boreal

 The presence of a conifer tree line is sometimes used (Barskoggrense) to divide this zone into two subzones, as the conifers will usually not grow as high up as the mountain birch.
-Spruce and pine grow at nearly 1100 m above sea level in some areas of Jotunheimen, down to 400 m in Bergen (900 m at the head of Sognefjord), 900 m at Lillehammer (mountains near Oslo are too low to have a tree line), 500 m at Trondheim (750 m at Oppdal), 350 m at Narvik, 200 m at Harstad, 250 m at Alta; and the most northerly pine forest in the world is in Stabbursdalen National Park in Porsanger.
+Spruce and pine grow at nearly 1100 m above sea level in some areas of Jotunheimen, down to 400 m in Bergen (900 m at the head of Sognefjord), 900 m at Lillehammer (mountains near Oslo are too low to have a tree line), 500 m at Trondheim (750 m at Oppdal), 350 m at Narvik, 200 m at Harstad, 250 m at Alta; and the most northerly pine forest in the world is in Stabbursdalen National Park in Porsanger Municipality.
 There are some forests in this part of the NB zone; and some conifers can grow quite large even if growth is slow.

 Tundra

 Alpine tundra is common in Norway, covering a total of 32% of the land area (excluding Svalbard and Jan Mayen) and belonging to the Scandinavian Montane Birch forest and grasslands ecoregion (PA1110).
 The area closest to the tree line (low alpine) has continuous plant cover, with willow species such as Salix glauca, S. lanata, and S. lapponum (0.5 m tall); blueberry, common juniper, and twinflower are also common.
 The low alpine area was traditionally used as summer pasture, and in part still is.
 This zone reaches an elevation of 1500 m in Jotunheimen, including most of Hardangervidda; 1300 m in eastern Trollheimen; and about 800 m at Narvik and the Lyngen Alps.
 Higher up (mid-alpine tundra) the plants become smaller; mosses and lichens are more predominant; and plants still cover most of the ground, even if snowfields lasting into mid-summer and permafrost are common.
 At the highest elevations (high-alpine tundra) the ground is dominated by bare rock, snow, and glaciers, with few plants.

-The highest weather station in Norway—Fanaråken in Luster, at 2062 m—has barely three months of above freezing temperatures and a July average of 2.7 C. Still, glacier buttercup has been found only 100 m below the summit of Galdhøpiggen, and mosses and lichens have been found at the summit.
+The highest weather station in Norway—Fanaråken in Luster Municipality, at 2062 m—has barely three months of above freezing temperatures and a July average of 2.7 C. Still, glacier buttercup has been found only 100 m below the summit of Galdhøpiggen, and mosses and lichens have been found at the summit.

 In northeastern Finnmark (northern half of the Varanger Peninsula and the Nordkinn Peninsula) is a small lowland tundra area which is often considered part of the Kola Peninsula tundra ecoregion (PA1106).
 Svalbard and Jan Mayen have tundra vegetation except for areas covered by glaciers; and some areas, such as the cliffs at southern Bear Island, are fertilized by seabird colonies.
 This tundra is often considered part of the Arctic Desert ecoregion (PA1101).
 The lushest areas on these Arctic islands are sheltered fjord areas at Spitsbergen; they have the highest summer temperatures and the very dry climate makes for little snow and thus comparatively early snowmelt.
 The short growing season and the permafrost underneath the active layer provide enough moisture.
 Plants include dwarf birch, cloudberry, Svalbard poppy, and harebell.

 A warmer climate would push the vegetation zones significantly northwards and to higher elevations.